Enslaved Persons and the Cabell Family

-Just as the Cabells shared full measure in the most glorious chapters of eighteenth-century Virginia–championing the cause of independence, building new churches and communities, etc.–they shared in the most shameful chapters as well.
-Over half of white Virginians, including Cabells, owned slaves in the first part of the eighteenth century.
-Virginians imported from Africa or the Caribbean an average of 1,000+ slaves per year between 1700 and 1740, with widely varying import levels for the next thirty years.
-Men and women of African descent in the Commonwealth maintained a high rate of natural increase, so the colony’s enslaved population grew without importation by as early as 1740.
-In recognition of this reality, Virginia Burgesses shut off the international slave trade from their shores in 1772.
+Just as the Cabells shared in the foundational chapters of eighteenth-century Virginia history–championing the cause of independence, building new churches and communities, etc.–they shared in the most shameful chapters as well.
+Over half of white Virginians owned enslaved persons in the first part of the eighteenth century.
+William Cabell and many of his descendants readily embraced the entrenched system of enslaving African Americans in order to run the estates they acquired and to achieve for themselves a higher standard of living.
+Virginians imported from Africa or the Caribbean an average of over 1,000 enslaved persons per year between 1700 and 1740, and for the next thirty years the numbers brought in through the trade in enslaved persons varied widely.
+As enslaved men and women were able to form families and raise children, their numbers grew so that, by 1740, the colony’s enslaved population was increasing even without counting the many enslaved persons brought by slave traffickers.
+In recognition of this reality, Virginia Burgesses shut off the international trade in the enslaved from their shores in 1772.
+As historian Alan Taylor has noted, Thomas Jefferson and other Virginians of his generation came to view enslaved African Americans as the “internal enemy” and feared “being trapped in a region with a restive black majority.”

 Until the American Revolution, all of Britain’s colonies in North America sanctioned slavery.
-Inspired at least in part by the natural rights rhetoric of the movement for independence, citizens of most states north of Maryland enacted some scheme of gradual or immediate emancipation following the patriots’ victory.
-Virginians passed provisions making it easier for owners to manumit slaves but did not embrace the idea of liberation for black Americans.
-One Richmond-area slave, Gabriel Prosser, planned a revolt against the hardening slave system in 1800, though slave informants and torrential rains foiled his schemes.
-In the wake of Prosser’s rebellion and, especially, Nat Turner’s 1831 insurrection, Virginia whites worried more about protecting themselves from their slaves than ending slavery.
+Inspired at least in part by the natural rights rhetoric of the movement for independence, citizens of most states north of Maryland enacted some scheme of gradual or immediate emancipation following the conclusion of the war.
+Virginians initially passed provisions making it easier for enslavers to manumit the enslaved but did not embrace the idea of liberation for African Americans.
+One Richmond-area enslavedperson, Gabriel Prosser, planned a revolt in 1800 against the hardening system of black enslavement and white control, though informants and torrential rains foiled his schemes.
+In the wake of Prosser’s rebellion and, especially, Nat Turner’s 1831 insurrection, Virginia whites worried more about protecting themselves from the enslaved persons they owned than about reforming the elaborate web of legal, political, economic, and social institutions that facilitated and protected the enslavement of African Americans and whites’ cruel control over every aspect of their lives.
+Manumission laws, for instance, were hardened to require newly freed African Americans to leave Virginia.

-Even though Virginia became a slave exporter by the 1810s, shipping men and women to new cotton fields in the west and lower south, tens of thousands of Virginians remained slaveowners, Cabells among them.
-These men and women were keenly aware not only of the benefits that could accrue from slaveownership but also of the challenges inherent in managing bonded laborers.
-In 1814, Joseph C. Cabell personally realized difficulties when over forty of the slaves he inherited through his wife fled to the British during the War of 1812 (*Incidentally, one of these slaves, Spencer Philips, eventually joined the British Royal Marines).
-Indeed, questions of slave management made up one of the primary topics of correspondence between Cabells in the nineteenth century.
-William H. Cabell wrote on 22 October 1820 to his brother Joseph C. Cabell about the disposition of slaves whom he inherited and who were spread out over several properties.
+Tens of thousands of Virginians, Cabells among them, stubbornly refused to consider altering a way of life so heavily dependent upon the enslavement of African Americans.
+These men and women were keenly aware not only of the material benefits that could accrue from, but also of the challenges inherent in managing and disciplining the enslaved.
+Indeed, questions of management made up one of the primary topics of correspondence between Cabells in the nineteenth century.
+But one example: William H. Cabell wrote on 22 October 1820 to his brother Joseph C. Cabell about the disposition of the enslaved persons whom he inherited and who were spread out over several properties.

 During the mid-nineteenth century, the issue of slaveholding became increasingly politicized.
-A few white and black abolitionists critiqued the institution on moral grounds, and many more white Northerners protested the spread of slavery into territories which they wanted for white settlers only.
+White and black abolitionists critiqued the institution on moral grounds, and many more white Northerners protested the spread of slavery into newly opened territories.
 Southerners, including many Cabells, resisted the right of the federal government to legislate on the issue and became increasingly defensive in the face of abolitionist criticism.
 Despite the valiant efforts of men such as William Cabell Rives to hold the nation together, South Carolinians voted to secede upon the election of Abraham Lincoln, who had pledged to use the law to prevent the spread of slavery.
-Over one hundred Cabells served in the Confederate Army in the resulting civil war.
+Over one hundred Cabells served in the Confederate Army.

 Other Sources Consulted: